Beyond islands: A free probabilistic approach: Introduction

-This is a formula that equates the radiation entropy to the generalized entropy evaluated at the island in the black hole spacetime.
-The surface that bounds the island, $\partial I$, is identified via an extremisation procedure and is known as the \emph{quantum extremal surface} (QES)~\cite{engelhardt2015quantum}.
-In particular, it identifies an island $I$ inside the black hole after the Page time.
+Some fineprints are needed to interpret this formula.
 The entropy that appears on the right is the entropy in the semiclassical theory.
 It is the von Neumann entropy of the quantum state reduced on the joint region $I\cup R$ and we shall refer it as the state in the \emph{effective description}, or simply as \emph{the bulk state} if we borrow the language of holographic duality.
 Then the island formula is believed to capture the radiation entropy, as would be obtained from the von Neumann entropy of a density operator computed directly in a complete theory of quantum gravity.
 We shall refer to such a density operator as the \emph{fundamental description} of the radiation, or as \emph{the boundary state} again using the analogy of AdS/CFT.
 We add a tilde (e.g. $\tilde R$) in the fundamental description to help distinguish it from the effective description.
 In general, we cannot deduce the fundamental description in full from the replica trick calculation and the best we can hope for is to extract the spectrum of its density operator.

 However, the island formula is not guaranteed to hold in all circumstances.
 If one examines carefully its derivation~\cite{lewkowycz2013generalized,faulkner2013quantum,almheiri2020replica,penington2022replica}, an important step is to assume that the replica-symmetric (i.e. $\mathbb{Z}_n$-symmetric) saddles always dominate over the non-symmetric ones, such as the fully disconnected Hawking saddle before the Page time and the fully connected replica wormhole saddle after the Page time.
 When the non-replica-symmetric saddles aggregate a significant contribution comparable to the contributions from the replica-symmetric saddles, this assumption becomes invalid and \emph{replica symmetry breaking} kicks in.